 In the United States, one in three women and one in six men will experience some form of sexual abuse in their lifetime, according to the National Sexual Violence Resource Center (NSVRC).
 When sexual abuse happens, many people having difficulty coping with the experience or express their feelings in a healthy way.
 The result is a life of feeling fear and shame as well as experiencing depression and anxiety.
 NSVRC reports that 81% of female victims and 35% of male victims will develop Post-Traumatic Stress Disorder (PTSD).
+The fear and shame make it difficult to talk about the experience and prevents reaching out for help.
+Please know, you are not alone and is possible to heal.

 What is EMDR and How Can it Help?